TryGhost/docs/content/concepts/config.md

 ```

 #### SSL
-In a typical Ghost installation the MySQL database will be on the same server as Ghost itself and won't usually require an SSL connection.
+In a typical Ghost installation the MySQL database will be on the same server as Ghost itself.
 With cloud computing and database-as-a-service providers you might want to enable SSL connections to the database.

-If your Certificate CA or the CA of your database provider is in the Mozilla trusted CA list you can enable SSL for the connection simply add `"ssl": true` to the database connection configuration:
+If your Certificate CA or the CA of your database provider is in the Mozilla trusted CA list you can enable SSL by adding `"ssl": true` to the database connection configuration:

 ```json
 "database": {